ironbar/tertulia_inteligencia_artificial/docs/guiones/04-historia-modelos-lenguaje.md

     1. **Attention Mechanism**: Transformers introduce the concept of self-attention or attention mechanism, which allows them to weigh the importance of different words in an input sequence when generating an output.
 This allows them to handle long-term dependencies in text better than previous architectures like RNNs or LSTMs.
     2. **Parallelization**: Unlike RNNs and LSTMs, which process sequences step by step, Transformers process the entire sequence at once.
 This allows for better utilization of modern hardware and significantly speeds up training and inference times.
     3. **Scalability**: Transformers have proven to be highly scalable with increasing amounts of data and compute.
 As models like GPT-3 and GPT-4 have shown, Transformers can leverage billions or even trillions of parameters to learn from vast amounts of text data.
-    4. **Versatility**: Transformers have proven to be highly versatile and have achieved state-of-the-art results across a wide range of tasks, including
+    4. **Versatility**: Transformers have proven to be highly versatile and have achieved state-of-the-art results across a wide range of tasks, including text generation, translation, summarization, question-answering, and more.
+    5. **Transfer Learning**: Transformers can be pre-trained on a large corpus of text and then fine-tuned on a specific task with a smaller amount of data.
+This allows them to leverage knowledge learned from a wide range of text and apply it to specific tasks, often resulting in strong performance even with relatively little task-specific data.
+    6. **Language Understanding**: Transformers have shown a remarkable ability to generate human-like text and to understand the structure and semantics of language.
+They can generate coherent and contextually relevant sentences, and even write creative content like poetry or stories.
+    7. **Contextualized Word Representations**: Unlike traditional word embeddings like Word2Vec or GloVe, Transformers generate word representations that take into account the context in which a word is used.
+This allows them to understand nuances of language like polysemy (words with multiple meanings), which traditional word embeddings struggle with.
+    8. **Zero-Shot and Few-Shot Learning**: Transformers, especially large ones like GPT-3 and GPT-4, have demonstrated the ability to perform tasks in a zero-shot or few-shot setting, where they generate outputs for a task they haven't been specifically trained on, guided only by a few examples or a description of the task in the input prompt.
+    9. **Multilinguality**: Many Transformer models, like GPT-3 and mBERT, are trained on text from multiple languages and can generate text in or translate between multiple languages.

 #### Sesgos inductivos de las diferentes arquitecturas

 Son hipótesis sobre la estructura de los datos y el problema a resolver que ayudan a aprender más rápido.
 Los sesgos inductivos limitan el espacio de búsqueda.
 Pueden llegar a ser limitantes.
 La tendencia actual es reemplazar en lo posible los sesgos inductivos por un dataset más grande.
 Va a aprender más despacio pero sin limitaciones.